Tim Ogden, City Manager

 Tim Ogden became the City of Waterford City Manager on May 23, 2011, and the City Council recently renewed his employment contract through June 30, 2018.
 He has become well acquainted with the community and formed partnerships to continue to make the City the best it can become.
 His vision for Waterford through implementing the City Council’s policies includes enhancing the image of the community to make it more enticing to prospective residents and businesses, and better utilizing its financial opportunities for significant river park land improvements, road maintenance, balanced enterprise systems, and economic development.
 Government transparency, fiscal prudence, and a ‘can do’ attitude are traits that Tim brings to the City.

-Tim currently serves as the Vice-Chair of the Management & Finance Committee of City Manager’s to StanCOG, ex-officio member of the Waterford Chamber of Commerce, and a board member of the Stanislaus Animal Services Agency.
+Tim currently serves as the Chair of the Management & Finance Committee of City Manager’s to StanCOG, Vice-Chair of the Stanislaus Animal Services Agency, and ex-officio member of the Waterford Chamber of Commerce.

 Previous to working for Waterford, Tim worked at the City of Riverbank as the Director of Economic Development & Housing, and has also worked at the cities of Modesto and Ceres working in economic development, public information, and finance over the previous 8 years.
 He has served on the board of directors for two Chambers of Commerce, Chaired the Stanislaus County Economic Development Action Committee, and been recognized for award winning community projects.

 Tim’s education includes a Masters of Business Administration and previous to his government service, he worked in human resources and program management for a youth correctional facility.
 He has lived in Canada, Greece, Italy and six other states, and has been a resident of California since 2001 with his loving and patient wife and their three sons and daughter.
 He enjoys dating his wife, participating in his kid’s sporting and Cub/Boy Scout activities, serving in his church, following national and state politics, and playing basketball and running while he still can.